 Best Practices and Tips

 ESG reporting is not a one-size-fits-all process.
-Each business has its own context, goals, and challenges.
-However, there are some general best practices and tips that can help you improve your reporting process and quality.
-Here are some of them:
+Each business has its own regulatory context, stakeholder expectations, and material issues.
+However, the following best practices consistently improve reporting quality and credibility in 2025–2026:

 Identify your material issues

-ESG reporting should focus on the issues that are most relevant and significant for your business and your stakeholders.
-You can use a materiality assessment to identify and prioritize your ESG metrics, based on their impact on your business and society, and their influence on your stakeholders’ decisions and expectations.
-Tools like our free-to-download ESG compliance checklist is a great way to quickly get started identifying material issues.
+ESG reporting should focus on the issues most relevant and significant for your business and stakeholders.
+Use a double materiality assessment — as required by CSRD — to identify and prioritize your ESG metrics, evaluating both the financial materiality of ESG risks to your business and the impact materiality of your activities on the environment and society.
+Free tools like Certainty’s downloadable ESG compliance checklist are a practical starting point for identifying material issues quickly.

 30+ Audit and inspection checklists free for download.